cxhercules/password-manager-dashboards/usenix-paper/methodology.md

 We used an option provided by prolific to display the advertisement only to participants using their browser's desktop mode, as such participants using a mobile device would be less likely to have access to their password manager's desktop/web interface.

-We [used | did not use] the option Prolific offers for "representative sampling."
+We did not use the option Prolific offers for "representative sampling."
+We prescreened prolific users who had previous taken our survey.

 We started our screening survey with two sentences to ensure that users of browser-based password managers knew they were, in fact, using a password manager.